-The Management Committee will meet to hear complaints within 21 days of a complaint being lodged.
+A sub committee of 5 members of the Management Committee will meet to hear complaints within 21 days of a complaint being lodged.
 The committee has the power to take appropriate disciplinary action including the termination of membership.

 The outcome of a disciplinary hearing should be notified in writing to the person who lodged the complaint and the member against whom the complaint was made within 14 days of the hearing.

 There will be the right of appeal to the Management Committee following disciplinary action being announced.
 The committee should consider the appeal within 14 days of the Secretary receiving the appeal.

 If, at any Annual General Meeting a resolution be passed calling for the dissolution of the Club, the Hon.
 Secretary shall immediately convene a Special General meeting to be held not less than one month thereafter to discuss and vote on the resolution.
 If at that meeting the resolution is carried by at least two thirds of the full membership present, the Management Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Club and discharge all its debts and liabilities.
 After discharging all debts and liabilities of the Club, any remaining assets shall be donated to some other voluntary organisation having similar objects to those of the Club.

 Old Tauntonians and Romsey Cricket Club hereby adopts and accepts this constitution as a current operating guide regulating the actions of its members.